Paedophile Unit: Paedophile Information Exchange list

 The Obscene Publications Unit had a secret list of 316 Paedophile Information Exchange members, mostly men and most in the UK but with some in western Europe, Australia and the US, possibly seized in a police raid in the late 1970s.
 The list was given to the BBC, which investigated further, in 2024, by a former social worker who had himself received it from a former police officer in 1998.
 The social worker had over 30 years unsuccessfully pushed police, a Labour MP and a Conservative government minister to look at PIE members linked to social services and special schools.

-The BBC found further information about 45% of the people on the list: half had later been convicted, cautioned, or charged but died before trial for sexual offences against children included distributing abuse images, kidnap and rape.
+The BBC found further information about 45% of the people on the list: half had later been convicted, cautioned, or charged but died before trial for sexual offences against children including distributing abuse images, kidnap and rape.
 About 70 on the list had later been in work likely to bring them into contact with minors.
 Half of the 70 had been teachers; others included social workers, sports coaches, youth workers, doctors, clergy, lay preachers and military officers involved in youth activities.
 A small number of men on the list were found to possibly still be in contact with children professionally in 2024, with no criminal convictions the BBC could find.